emustudio/emustudio.github.io/_documentation/user/_doc/altair8800/as-z80.md

 The `[operands]` part is a list of identifiers, separated by commas (`,`).
 Inside the macro, operands act as constants.
 If the macro does not use any operands, this part can be omitted.

 The namespace of the operand identifiers is macro-local, ie. the operand names will not be visible outside the macro.
-Also, the operand names can hide variables, labels or constants defined in the outer scope.
+Also, the operand names can hide variables, labels, or constants defined in the outer scope.

 The macros can be understood as "templates" which will be expanded in the place where they are "called".
 The call syntax is as follows: